iiasa/message-ix-models/doc/global/source/message_globiom/annex/macro.rst

 Constraint on demand response
 ~~~~
 Demand responses from MACRO to MESSAGE can be large if the initial demands are far from the equlibrium demand levels of a specific scenario (e.g., when using demand from a non-climate policy scenario
-as the starting point for a stringent climate mitigation scenario that aims at limiting temperature change to 2°C).
+as the starting point for a stringent climate mitigation scenario that aims at limiting temperature change to 2Â°C).
 To avoid oscillations of demands in subsequent MESSAGE-MACRO iterations, a constraint
 on the maximum permissible demand change between subquent iterations has been introduced which is usually set to 15%.
-In practical terms this means that the demand response is capped at 15%.
+In practical terms this means that the demand response is capped at 15% for each type of :ref:`demand` and for each of the 11 MESSAGE :ref:`spatial`.
 However, under specific conditions - typically under stringent climate policy - when price repsonses to small demand adjustments are large, an oscillating behavior between two sets of demand levels
 can still occur.
 In such situations, the constraint on the demand response is reduced further until the changes in demand are less than the convergence criterion mentioned above.